aymara-ai/aymara-sdk/README.md

     asyncio.run(main())
 ```

-Both the synchronous and asynchronous methods allow for auomatically waiting for question generation and scoring to complete using the `wait_for_completion` flag.
+Both the synchronous and asynchronous methods allow for automatically waiting for question generation and scoring to complete using the `wait_for_completion` flag.

 ## Versioning